Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 message โ if I really want one of these, I will say so twice):

 - Never modify any file under queue/ or corpus/.
-Both are read-only
+Treat both as

 - Never invent canonical metric values.
 If the corpus has no